dmenezesgabriel/workflower/docs/source/job.md

 The python job use can run a script or a code string, the execution happens on a temporary virtual environment [(venv)](https://docs.python.org/3/library/venv.html) that is deleted at the end of execution.

-The operator used by the application is `workflower.operators.python.PythonOperator`, and it expects a `code` string definition or `script path`, both can use a _requirements.txt_ file for external libraries.
+The operator used by the application is `workflower.application.operators.python.PythonOperator`, and it expects a `code` string definition or `script path`, both can use a _requirements.txt_ file for external libraries.

 A script execution expects a `.py` existing file.